RPigott/flow-balance/README.md

 - Grey: This detector has reported less than 50% mean observation, or all NaN.
 No data.
 - Orange: This detector reported data, but belongs to a FATV in which at least one NaN was reported that day.
 No analysis is run on these detectors either.
 - Green: This detector is reporting data, and if it belongs to a FATV, its count agrees with its neighbors.
+- Yellow: This detectors do not belong to a FATV because they are connected to an unmenetered path to the network exterior.
 - Red: This detector has not reported a NaN, all of its neighbors have not reported a NaN, and each neighbor is an unambiguous witness to its failure.

 The red category is a very strong condition, so I believe it is a strong indicator of either an error with the detector, or the model the fatvs are based on.